splunkdlt/dlt-connect-libs/README.md

 # Splunk DLT Connector Libraries

 This repository hosts a set of common, shared libraries used in TypeScript-based data connectors by the Splunk DLT team.
 Libraries are written in TypeScript and published as NPM libraries in the `@splunkdlt` NPM organization.
+All libraries are designed to be used in Node.js and are not tested or expected to work in the browser.

 <!-- PACKAGE-LIST -->